gjbex/atools/docs/config.md

 # Configuration file

-If `atools` was installed for you by your friendly local system administator, you do not have to worry about the log file, it is installed with `atools` and configured to do the right thing on your system.
+If `atools` was installed for you by your friendly local system administrator, you do not have to worry about the log file, it is installed with `atools` and configured to do the right thing on your system.

 The log file is in Python's `ConfigParser` format, and contains the defaults for the system `atools` is installed on.
-The first `golbal` section is where these defaults are set.
+The first `global` section is where these defaults are set.
 ```
 [global]